-Investment Adviser: Janus Capital Management LLC
+Investment Adviser: Janus Henderson Investors US LLC

 Portfolio Managers: A. Douglas Rao is Executive Vice President and Co-Portfolio Manager of the Portfolio, which he has managed or co-managed since June 2013.
+Brian Recht is Executive Vice President and Co-Portfolio Manager of the Portfolio, which he has co-managed since March 2022.
 Nick Schommer, CFA, is Executive Vice President and Co-Portfolio Manager of the Portfolio, which he has co-managed since January 2016.